Tushar00728/DSA/README.md

 * triplet.cpp - Find a triplet that sum to a given value - O(n)

 ## Strings
-* reversestr.cpp
+* reversestr.cpp - Program to reverse string
-* strpalindrome.cpp
+* strpalindrome.cpp - Check whether a String is Palindrome or not
-* stringrotation.cpp
+* stringrotation.cpp - Write a Code to check whether one string is a rotation of another
-* countandsay.cpp
+* countandsay.cpp - Count and Say problem
+* strsubseq.cpp -